initia-labs/vip-scoring-tutorial/contract/minimove/README.md

 ### 1. Compile

-> ❗Note❗ Check the `rev = "main"` in `Move.toml`.
+> ❗Note❗ Check the `rev = "e13e78d"` in `Move.toml`.
 The value should be the same as the commit hash of the movevm version.
 You can check your `movevm` version in minimove `go.mod` file.

 Compile the contract by running the following command: